mangonnet/mangonnet.github.io/pages/research.md

 <a href="{{ BASE_PATH }}/assets/mmr_article_laps2018.pdf">article</a> &#x7c; <a href="{{ BASE_PATH }}/assets/mmr_appendix_laps2018.pdf">appendix</a> &#x7c; <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PQHGIJ">replication data</a>
 <br>

-Arce, M. and Mangonnet, J. 2013. **Competitiveness, Partisanship, and Subnational Protest in Argentina**. _Comparative Political Studies_ 46(8), 895--919
+Arce, M. and Mangonnet, J. 2013. **Competitiveness, Partisanship, and Subnational Protest in Argentina**. _Comparative Political Studies_ 46(8), 895--919.

 <a href="{{ BASE_PATH }}/assets/am_cps2013.pdf">article</a>

 ### <a name="working papers"></a>working papers

-Kopas, J., Mangonnet, J., and J. Urpelainen. **Playing Politics with Environmental Protection: The Political Economy of Designating Protected Areas in Brazil** _Revise and resubmit_
+Kopas, J., Mangonnet, J., and J. Urpelainen. **Playing Politics with Environmental Protection: The Political Economy of Designating Protected Areas in Brazil** _Revise and resubmit_.

 <a href="{{ BASE_PATH }}/assets/v062018_kmu_p.pdf">draft</a> &#x7c; <a href="{{ BASE_PATH }}/assets/v042016_kmu_a.pdf">appendix</a> &#x7c; e-mail for the last version

-Mangonnet, J. **Property Formation in Weak States: Theory and Evidence from Imperial Brazil** (dissertation chapter)
+Mangonnet, J. **Property Formation in Weak States: Theory and Evidence from Imperial Brazil** (dissertation chapter).
 <details>
   <summary><em>abstract</em> (e-mail for the last version)</summary>